 - Given that Jim got hit by a bus, it’s probably better that he died.
 If he hadn’t, he would have been severely injured instead.
 He wouldn’t have wanted to live that way.

 This is the kind of whimsical stuff you talk about in the pub after a funeral.
 It’s not a serious philosophical challenge.
 Note that this isn’t even a completely useful list.
 Add Had Jim not been hit by a bus he wouldn’t have been hit by a bus and would have been fine..
+Or Had Jim not been hit by a bus he would have discovered he was due for a long and painful death through cancer … Or any number of other ‘counterfactuals’.
 Or is that too clear for philosophy?

 Attributions of instrumental value are fundamentally contrastive.
 What is bad for Jim is dying rather than not being hit by the bus at all.
 What is not bad for Jim is dying rather than being severely injured.
 There is no absolute fact of the matter about whether Jim’s death, full stop, is bad for him, even though context can make an assertion of ‘Jim’s death was bad for him’ true.
 Context makes a particular contrast, or class of contrasts, salient.